WHAT DOES A HOSPICE VOLUNTEER DO?

 Down East Hospice Volunteers also conducts educational programs for the communities we serve.
 Let us know what you are interested in learning.

 We have a lending library of books and journals available to our clients and their families.
-Click on the button below for more information.
+Please call the office to inquire what resources are available to you.